Central Montessori Academy – Toddler, Preschool and Elementary in Northwest Cincinnati

 The three-year cycle is an essential part of Montessori education.
 Children stay in the same room with the same teacher and group of children for 3 years.
 During the Montessori three-year cycle, children experience different roles, responsibilities, and perspectives.

 Young children learn by observing and interacting with the older children.
 Older children gain a true understanding of concepts by teaching it to their younger peers.
-Each year, children become more independent, leading up to their 3rd year (Kindergarten) where they have the unique opportunity to be community leaders and role models.
+Each year, children become more independent, leading up to their 3rd year (Kindergarten must be by August 15th) where they have the unique opportunity to be community leaders and role models.